ECG-X/ECG_QT_Visualisation/README.md

 ## Getting Started

-This repository will get you a copy of the R-scripts used to create the visualisations and the raw ECG signals on your local machine for development and testing purposes.
+This repository will give you a copy of the R-scripts used to create the visualisations and the raw ECG signals on your local machine for development and testing purposes.

 ### Prerequisites